Surveillance Pricing Index SPX

 Distribution

-Where the fifty land.
+Where the index lands.

 Composite scores split companies into four tiers.
 The bar below shows how today's index actually distributes — not how a normal curve says it should.